-A late period, irregular period, missed period or worse missed periods can all be pretty concerning—with pregnancy being the main concern for most, after all, a baby is a colossal life change.
-However, many, many things can cause an irregular, late, or missed period, though all of the above menstrual irregularities do have one thing in common.
+A late period, irregular period, missed period, or worse, missed periods can all be pretty concerning—with pregnancy being the main concern for most.
+After all, a baby is a colossal life change.
+However, many, many things can cause an irregular, late, or missed period.
+All of the above menstrual irregularities do have one thing in common though.
 They are all caused by hormonal imbalance or fluctuations.
 On the downside, this also makes discerning which underlying cause is behind the hormonal changes difficult—if it can be done at all.
 In any case, a trained medical professional—not Dr. Google—is the best person to ask.
 Clinics such as Planned Parenthood can be a low-cost option for professional advice.
 In the meantime below is a general list of common causes behind a late period, irregular period, or missed period.

 First, early or late periods can be normal, so what is normal?